brandur/sorg/content/drafts/acid.md

 By the time an organization hits hundreds of models and thousands of fields, they'll certainly be using some kind of object modeling framework in a desperate attempt to get a few assurances around data shape into place.
-By that point though, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of edge cases.
+Unfortunately by that point, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of edge cases.

 Throw away prototypes are the _only_ place that schemaless data stores should be put to use (and again, even there I'd